yandex-cloud/docs/en/managed-opensearch/operations/host-groups.md

    * [Host class](../concepts/instance-types.md) in the `resources.resourcePresetId` parameter.
    * [Disk type](../concepts/storage.md) in the `resources.diskTypeId` parameter.
    * Data storage size in the `resources.diskSize` parameter.
-   * The number of group hosts in the `hostsCount` parameter.
+   * Number of group hosts in the `hostsCount` parameter.
    * A list of availability zones in the `zoneIds` parameter.
    * A list of subnets in the `subnetIds` parameter.